neoLIZV/neoHGT/README.md

 ## Installation
-The project is written in Python3.<br>
+The project is written entirely in Python3.<br>
 Recommended installation method:

 Step 1/3: